pytest-dev/pytest-bdd/README.rst

 Project layout
 --------------
-**pytest-bdd-ng** automatically collect `*.feature` files from pytest_ tests directory.
+**pytest-bdd-ng** automatically collects ``*.feature`` files from pytest_ tests directory.
 Important to remember, that feature files are used by other team members as live documentation, so it's not a very good idea to mix documentation and test code.

 The more features and scenarios you have, the more important becomes the question about their organization.
-So recommended way is to organize your feature files in the folders by semantic groups:
+So the recommended way is to organize your feature files in the folders by semantic groups:

 ::